-The fair value of contingent consideration obligations are estimated through valuation models designed to estimate the probability of such contingent payments based on various assumptions.
-Estimated payments are discounted using present value techniques to arrive at an estimated fair value.
-Our contingent consideration payable is classified as Level 3 because we use unobservable inputs to estimate fair value, including the probability of achieving certain earnings thresholds and appropriate discount rates.
-Our contingent consideration payable is included as a component of other accrued liabilities on our consolidated balance sheets and changes in fair value are recorded through operating expenses.
+The fair value of contingent consideration obligations, such as the earn-out associated with our acquisition of UniRush LLC ("UniRush") in 2017, was estimated through valuation models designed to estimate the probability of such contingent payments based on various assumptions.
+Estimated payments were discounted using present value techniques to arrive at an estimated fair value.
+Our contingent consideration payable was classified as Level 3 because we used unobservable inputs to estimate fair value, including the probability of achieving certain earnings thresholds and appropriate discount rates.
+Changes in fair value of contingent consideration were recorded through operating expenses.